madcato/madcato.github.io/_posts/2020-06-17-advanced-ruby-7.markdown

 ---
 layout:     post
-title:      "Advanced Ruby: Duck typing"
+title:      "Advanced Ruby: duck typing"
 date:       2020-06-17 04:50:00
 author:     "Daniel Vela"
 header-img: "img/post-bg-02.jpg"
 lang:       en
 ---

-# Advance Ruby: Duck typing
+# Advance Ruby: duck typing

 Ruby is a dynamic typing language.
 This means that declaring a variable doesn't fix the type of it.
 The class of every variable in Ruby depends on the class of the object assigned to it.
 This class can be changed.